Israel

 Was it a spiritual experience?

 It was.
 You could look down river and see other people in white robes being baptized.
-That was a blessing to see, and you could picture where you were standing as holy ground.
+That was a blessing to see, and you could understand where you were standing is holy ground.
 Plus, there’s always that sense of, “Wow, we are in the land of the Bible.
 This is where Jesus walked.
 The Israelites fought hard for this land, over and over again they fought for it.
 Still they are fighting for it.

 Their land is beautiful, and the air is dry (except in Tel Aviv where the Mediterranean Sea did bring out my frizz).
-I loved being in Israel, where the patriarchs walked and where the Jews returned, full of hope.

 We knew we were flying out at 10pm that night, so that made this day extra special.
 Alan and I hung on to it as long as we could, soaking up our surreal visit to the Holy Land.